The Intelligence of Returning to What Matters

 You refill it when you return to yourself.

-Regeneration taught me how to return.
+Endurance got me through.
+Regeneration showed me how to stay.

-The Pivot Point: Naming My Core Values
+The Pivot Point: Naming What Matters

 “What are your core values?”

-But when I tried to answer, I realized I could list other people’s expectations faster than I could name my own truths.
+I realized I could list other people’s expectations faster than I could name my own truths.

-They helped me filter noise from signal.
+They filtered noise from signal.

 They grounded me before I acted.

-And the answer was simple: Harmony first.
+Harmony first.
 Hustle second.

 Ever wondered what happens after you name what matters?